sirbrillig/gitnews-menubar/README.md

 To create a packaged Mac OS App, first install dependencies by running `yarn` (you must have [yarn](https://yarnpkg.com/en/) installed for this to work).

-Next run the following command: `npm run build`.
+Next run the following command: `yarn run build`.

-You will then find an executable application in the `dist` directory.
+You will then find an executable application in the `out` directory.